 4. Security Awareness Training for your employees

-Creating a strong cybersecurity culture within your business is vital.
+Another of our cybersecurity tips centers around creating a strong cybersecurity culture within your business.
 It can help drive your employees towards keeping your company safe and sound.
 Basics such as handling sensitive data securely, safe internet use and password protecting files should be integrated across all business levels.

 5. Use multi-factor authentication across your business

 Multi-factor authentication is an essential layer of security to keep your business secure.
 It involves an additional method of verification that will tell a system you are who you say you are.

 MFA is either a text or email sent to you with a code to secure your credentials or can be in the form of biometric data such as fingerprints.
 Adding a second layer of verification reduces the ability of a lost or stolen password which can be used to access your businesses systems and data.